Microsoft SQL Server Pros and Cons: Top 5 Advantages and Disadvantages

 What do you dislike about Microsoft SQL Server?

-Users find the high licensing costs of Microsoft SQL Server a barrier, especially for smaller businesses and startups.
+Users find the expensive licensing of Microsoft SQL Server challenging, particularly for smaller businesses and teams.

 See 11 mentions